RupamBhattacharyya/CAD120-Object-Affordances/Modules/src/ReadMe.txt

 Following procedure need to be followed to run all the above files successfully.
+Please note that two libraries namely "org.semanticweb.hermit-1.3.8.1.jar" and "owlapi-distribution-3.4.3-bin.jar" need to be present as "Referenced Libraries" in the java directory structure mentioned below.

 Input:-------

 A1.
 The directory structure in Eclipse project should be the following: